Russian tycoon Lebedev likens to trial to political witch-hunt

 Lebedev said he would attend the first pre-trial hearing on Thursday into the 2011 incident, where he rose from his chair and threw a punch at property developer Sergei Polonsky.

-Lebedev, whose fortune was put at $1.1 billion by Forbes magazine last year, has said he is being made a scapegoat for criticising President Vladimir Putin.
+Lebedev, whose fortune was put at $1.1 billion by Forbes magazine last year, has said he is being made a scapegoat for criticizing President Vladimir Putin.

 “We have people like McCarthy at various echelons of the establishment including law enforcement agencies,” he said on Wednesday.
 “This is the case where they fabricated an accusation built completely not on law.”

 U.S. Republican Senator Joseph McCarthy became infamous for launching investigations into claims that Communists had infiltrated the government.
-He held extensive hearings in 1953-54 attempting to uncover Communist sympathisers.
+He held extensive hearings in 1953-54 attempting to uncover Communist sympathizers.

 “The hooliganism accusation ... is based on nothing, on air, because how on earth could I have prepared a gross violation of public order based on political hatred to a person I’d never seen in my life?”
 Lebedev told Reuters in a telephone interview.